infinity-next/infinity-next/README.md

 The AGPL3 license is designed to protect the end user by keeping modified copies of the source open and free.

-While not binding, I do ask that users link back to this git repository or to https://infinitydev.org on their website.
+While not binding, I do ask that users link back to this git repository on their website.
 Sharing is caring. ♥

 # Contributing
 Everyone is welcome to contribute, but please follow repository etiquette.